 Provide a land suitability map of the proposed and adjacent area, and setting out land suitability and current land uses, e.g. for grazing of native and improved pastures and horticulture.
-Land classified as Good Quality Agricultural Land in DERM's land classification system is to be shown in accordance with the Planning Guidelines: The Identification of Good Quality Agricultural Land, which supports State Planning Policy 1/92.
+Land classified as Good Quality Agricultural Land in the Department of Natural Resources and Water's land classification system is to be shown in accordance with the planning guideline, The Identification of Good Quality Agricultural Land, which supports State Planning Policy 1/92.